nrwl/nx/docs/shared/devkit-and-nx-plugins.md

 # Nx Plugins and Devkit

 Nx is a VSCode of build tools.
-The core of Nx is project and task graph creation and analysis, orchestration and execution of tasks, computation caching, and code generation.
-The extended functionality of Nx is provided by [Nx plugins](#nx-plugins) built on top of the underlying [Nx Devkit](#nx-devkit).
+The core of Nx enables project and task graph creation and analysis, orchestration and execution of tasks, computation caching, and code generation.
+[Nx plugins](#nx-plugins) extend this functionality and are built on top of the underlying [Nx Devkit](#nx-devkit).

 > Many organizations use Nx without any plugins.
-If you are mainly interested in making your workspace faster, enabling distributed task execution, then plugins aren't necessary.
+If you are mainly interested in making your workspace faster or enabling distributed task execution, then plugins aren't necessary.

 ## Nx plugins